kreatolinux/src/man/kpkg_run.8.md

 # RUNFILE STRUCTURE

 Runfiles are just named "run" inside the package directory.
-It is written in POSIX sh and doesn't support any other languages.
+It is written in (except variables) POSIX sh and doesn't support any other languages.

 An example runfile structure;